juliandreas/vue-toggles/README.md

 What's left for you, when it comes to accessibility, is labeling the toggle correctly.
 This is either done by:

 - A `<label for="example-id">Toggle description</label>` followed by the toggle component `<VueToggles id="example-id" />`
-- An `aria-label`, for example `<VueToggles aria-label="Toggle description" />`.
+- Or an `aria-label`, for example `<VueToggles aria-label="Toggle description" />`.
 Remember, you still need a visual text description of what the toggle does

-The `focus`-style is also left up to you — which is recommended you don't remove.
+The `focus`-style is also left up to you — which you shouldn't remove.
 If you think the default is ugly, style it yourself!

 ## Installation